Leave No Trace

 Carving initials into a tree or a monument is, in some ways, the worst example of environmental vandalism because the damage is permanent.

 And don’t even get me started on litter.
 Across Europe, including the UK, the attitude towards littering seems to be getting worse.
 On our recent trip we’ve been saddened to see that in Turkey and Albania no thought is given to the disposal of rubbish and every roadside, beach and path is littered indiscriminately.
 It really saddens me and I don’t know how you even start to change the mindset of someone who thinks that is acceptable.
-These photos were taken at a beauty spot in Albania just past the ‘No Littering’ sign and within a few meters from a large rubbish bin.
+These photos were taken at a beauty spot in Albania just past the ‘No Littering’ sign and within a few meters of a large rubbish bin.

 “Take only photographs, leave only footprints”.